Yamato-e: Legend of Mount Shigi

 The Shigisan-engi or "Legend of Mount Shigi" tells the story of the 9th century Shingon monk Myoren, founder of the Chogosonshi-ji temple.
 Like contemporary Western hagiographies, the narrative contains miracles, including a famous episode of the "flying storehouse" (illustrated).
-The story takes place mostly among ordinary country people, and is shown as one continuous picture about 30 feet long, with the same characters recurring in different scenes which are connected by a continuous background (something also found in medieval Western art).
+The story takes place mostly among ordinary country people, and is shown as one continuous picture about 30 feet long, with the same characters recurring in different scenes which are connected by a continuous background.
 The images are done in a very different technique, with ink drawing lightly coloured by washes.
 Most figures are men, and when women are shown, as in another scene where the missing rice returns, they are shown in a very different way to the figures in the Genji Monogatari Emaki.
 Facial features are shown in far more detail than in the Genji Monogatari Emaki, and a wide range of expressions are expertly depicted.
 This is an example of one version of what "men's painting" is taken to refer to.